iamish/git-testing/readme.md

 # yay!

-I created my first repository and testing it.
+I created my first hash commit and testing it.